Cine Las Americas and

 Lourdes Portillo Retrospective

-In collaboration with Violet Crown Cinemas, Cine Las Americas presents a retrospective of work by acclaimed filmmaker and activist Lourdes Portillo.
-The selection includes three works by Lourdes, each with its own style and concern, commemorative of significant moments in American history.
-The screening will open with the short drama VIDA (1989), a reflective film that was completed less than ten years after AIDS had emerged as a major health crisis in the USA.
+In collaboration with Violet Crown Cinemas, Cine Las Americas presented a retrospective of work by acclaimed filmmaker and activist Lourdes Portillo.
+The selection included three works by Lourdes, each with its own style and concern, commemorative of significant moments in American history.
+The screening opened with the short drama VIDA (1989), a reflective film that was completed less than ten years after AIDS had emerged as a major health crisis in the USA.
 The comedy/satire COLUMBUS ON TRIAL (1992) resurrects Christopher Columbus 500 years after 1492, and interrogates him on his “discovery” of the New World.
-The retrospective closes with the medium-length experimental documentary CORPUS: A HOME MOVIE FOR SELENA (1999), 20 years after its release, and in memory of the inspirational Tejana whose life was ended tragically in 1995.
+The retrospective closed with the medium-length experimental documentary CORPUS: A HOME MOVIE FOR SELENA (1999), 20 years after its release, and in memory of the inspirational Tejana whose life was ended tragically in 1995.
 While these films all reference tragedies, they each also speak to the strengths inherent in human nature to ultimately survive, thrive, and celebrate life.

 LOURDES PORTILLO.
 Born in Chihuahua, Mexico, and raised in Los Angeles, Lourdes Portillo has been making award-winning films about Latin American, Mexican, and Chicano/a experiences and social justice issues for nearly thirty years.
 Since her first film, AFTER THE EARTHQUAKE / DESPUÉS DEL TERRMOTO (1979), she has produced and directed over a dozen works that reveal her signature hybrid style as a visual artist, investigative journalist, and activist.
 Portillo’s completed films include the Academy Award® and Emmy® Award nominated LAS MADRES: THE MOTHERS OF THE PLAZA DE MAYO (1986), LA OFRENDA: THE DAYS OF THE DEAD (1988), COLUMBUS ON TRIAL (1992), THE DEVIL NEVER SLEEPS (1994), CORPUS: A HOME MOVIE FOR SELENA (1999), MY McQUEEN (2004), and AL MÁS ALLÁ (2008).
 Her most recent feature-length film, SEÑORITA EXTRAVIADA (2001), a documentary about the disappearance and death of young women in Ciudad Juárez, Mexico, received a Special Jury Prize at the Sundance Film Festival, Best Documentary at the Havana International Film Festival, the Nestor Almendros Award at the Human Rights Watch Film Festival, and an Ariel from the Mexican Academy.